informartin/zkRelay/README.md

 zkRelay provides a mechanism for adding intermediary blocks of previously submitted batches to the relay contract.
 For this purpose, a Merkle tree is generated during the off-chain block validation.
 The resulting Merkle root is stored within the contract.
 To submit an intermediary block to the contract, the Merkle root is generated within a ZoKrates program.
 The correctness of the off-chain execution is again validated by the relay contract.
 Only if the execution was correct and the computed Merkle root is equivalent with the Merkle root stored for a given batch, the submitted block header is stored.
 Thereafter, it can be used for securely to derive SPVs and so forth.

-As the inclusion proof is conducted within a ZoKrates program, a setup is required before off-chain execusions are possible.
+As the inclusion proof is conducted within a ZoKrates program, a setup is required before off-chain executions are possible.
 The process is similar to the setup of the off-chain block validation program described previously.

 ### Setup